bazed85-arch/sql_learning/02-ddl-and-types/mistakes.md

 including `supplier_materials` placed at the level of its **highest** parent;
 cardinality asked in both directions on the `foremen` question, unprompted — the single most repeated structural failure of Topic 1.
+Added over the `ALTER TABLE` and `DROP TABLE` work: dependency order for dropping eleven tables, built correctly on the first attempt with no `2BP01`; the reference/composition criterion applied to twelve foreign keys without error; the rollback-boundary rule applied unprompted in every `ALTER TABLE` after the first.